Amul Thapar

 Amul Roger Thapar (born April 29, 1969) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
-He is a former United States district judge of the United States District Court for the Eastern District of Kentucky and former United States Attorney for the Eastern District of Kentucky.
-He was also President Trump's first Court of Appeals appointment and Trump's second judicial appointment after Justice Neil Gorsuch.
-Thapar was discussed as a candidate for the Supreme Court of the United States.
+He previously served as a U.S. district judge of the United States District Court for the Eastern District of Kentucky from 2008 to 2017 and as the United States attorney for the Eastern District of Kentucky from 2006 to 2008.
+Thapar was President Donald Trump's first Court of Appeals appointment and Trump's second judicial appointment after Justice Neil Gorsuch.
+Thapar has been discussed as a candidate for the Supreme Court of the United States.

 Early life and education

-Amul Thapar was born in Troy, Michigan to a family who immigrated from India.
+Amul Thapar was born in Troy, Michigan, to a Punjabi family that emigrated from India.
 He was raised in Toledo, Ohio, where his father, Raj Thapar, owns a heating and air-conditioning supply business.
 Thapar worked for his father's business driving the truck.
 His mother, Veena Bhalla, owned a restaurant.
 She sold her successful business after the September 11 attacks and chose to serve as a civilian clinical social worker assigned to assist veterans.

 After graduating from high school in 1987, Thapar attended Boston College, graduating in 1991 with a Bachelor of Science degree.
 He attended Ohio State University's Moritz College of Law for one year, then transferred to the UC Berkeley School of Law, graduating in 1994 with a Juris Doctor degree.

 Career

 Private practice

-After law school, Thapar served as a law clerk to judge S. Arthur Spiegel of the U.S. District Court for the Southern District of Ohio from 1994 to 1996, and then to judge Nathaniel R. Jones of the Sixth Circuit from 1996 to 1997.
+After law school, Thapar served as a law clerk to Judge S. Arthur Spiegel of the U.S. District Court for the Southern District of Ohio from 1994 to 1996, and then to Judge Nathaniel R. Jones of the Sixth Circuit from 1996 to 1997.
 He was an adjunct professor at the University of Cincinnati College of Law from 1995 to 1997 and from 2002 to 2006.

-Thapar was then an attorney at the law firm of Williams & Connolly in Washington, D.C. from 1997 to 1999 where he volunteered to represent the Becket Fund for Religious Liberty pro bono.
+Thapar was then an attorney at the law firm of Williams & Connolly in Washington, D.C., from 1997 to 1999 where he volunteered to represent the Becket Fund for Religious Liberty pro bono.
 In addition to being a practicing trial attorney, Thapar was also a trial advocacy instructor at the Georgetown University Law Center from 1999 to 2000.
-He was an Assistant United States Attorney for the District of Columbia from 1999 to 2000.
+He was an assistant United States attorney for the District of Columbia from 1999 to 2000.
 He was general counsel to Equalfooting.com from 2000 to 2001.
 He returned to private practice at the Squire, Sanders & Dempsey firm in Cincinnati, Ohio from 2001 to 2002 before entering a life of public service.